Ulyana Gromova: Early life

 Gromova was born to working-class family on 3 January 1924 in the village of Pervomaysky ("May First", named for International Labor Day) in what is now the Krasnodon Raion of Luhansk Oblast of Ukraine (then in the Ukrainian SSR of the Soviet Union; Lugansk Province was not established until 1938).

 Gromova's father, Matthew Maximovich Gromov, was born in 1880 in Poltava Province of Ukraine, then part of the Russian Empire.
 Gromova's father served in the Russo-Japanese War of 1904-1905, then moved to Krasnodon and worked as mineworker, retiring in 1937.
-Gromova's mother (born 1884) was housewife; the family had five children, Ulyana being the youngest.
+Gromova's mother (born 1884) was a housewife; the family had five children, Ulyana being the youngest.
 In March 1940 Ulyana Gromova joined the Komsomol (Young Communist League).

 At the German invasion of the Soviet Union in 1941, Gromova was 17 years old and in tenth grade.
 Like many of her classmates, she worked in agriculture to replace farm workers and took care of wounded soldiers in the hospital (reading to them, helping them write letters, and so forth).
 She was graduated from high school with good-to-excellent marks on 3 June 1942.